-A robust fundraising effort is underway right now to raise sufficient new gifts to allow us to cover all or most of what our musicians would have been paid had these concerts not been canceled.
-In just one week we have already raised half of the money needed to complete our obligations to our musicians!
+A robust fundraising effort is still underway to raise sufficient new gifts to allow us to cover all or most of what our musicians would have been paid had these concerts not been canceled.
+Through the generosity of our patrons and the community, we have been able to raise the majority of the funds needed to complete our obligations to our musicians!

 In the midst of this crisis, we have been busy planning a wonderful 2020-2021 season and I look forward to sharing that news with you very soon.

 We want to thank you for your patience and support through this difficult time.

 You can help us by donating the value of your tickets back to the Delaware Symphony Orchestra!

 We hope you’ll consider joining the growing list of subscribers who have already done so to help us keep our musicians and the DSO going through this crisis.